Meniscus Injury Specialist

 Are you experiencing pain and stiffness in your knee?
 If so, you may have torn your meniscus.
 A meniscus tear is among the most common knee injuries.
 A torn meniscus can occur in several different ways.
 Meniscus injury specialist, Dr. Jeff Padalecki provides diagnosis and both surgical and nonsurgical treatment options for patients in Austin who have torn their meniscus.
 Contact Dr. Padalecki’s team today!

 Injuries to the meniscus cartilage of the knee are among the most common injuries encountered in sports.
 A torn meniscus can also occur outside of the sports world and often happen to individuals during activities of daily living in which a pathologic twisting event occurs to the knee.
-Dr. Jeff Padalecki, orthopedic knee specialist in the greater Austin, Texas communities, specializes in treating patients with a meniscus injury.
+Dr. Jeff Padalecki, orthopedic knee specialist serving patients in Austin, Round Rock, and Cedar Park, Texas communities, specializes in treating patients with a meniscus injury.

 To understand this part of the knee, it helps to discuss the anatomy of this region.
 Three bones form your knee joint: